-- Risk identification – this involves determining business risks and ways in which they occur.
+- Risk identification – this involves determining business risks and how they occur.
 An in-depth assessment of the possibility of each risk and its potential severity is done.

-- Eliminate or minimize risks – this step follows risk identification and it involves reducing or doing away with the identified risks.
+- Eliminate or minimize risks – this step follows risk identification, which involves reducing or doing away with the identified risks.

-- Identify people who will accomplish different tasks – a risk mitigation plan should identify people who should act on different aspects when a disaster occurs.
+- Identify people who will accomplish different tasks – a risk mitigation plan should identify people who should act on different aspects of a disaster.
 This facilitates quick recovery from any disaster.

 - Communicating the plan to individuals concerned – these include service providers, contractors, suppliers, and staff.
-They should be informed about the strategies put in place to mitigate risks and recover from them as well.
+They should be informed about the strategies to mitigate risks and recover from them.

 Following this, a risk management plan is prepared.”